 Promotions, Reassignments, and Reclassifications

+Employees who are on probation may not apply for other open positions at the college except as noted herein.
 The President or his designee, subject to District Board approval, may promote a Career Service employee, who has successfully completed their probationary status, to a vacant authorized position in conjunction with a reclassification analysis.
 Exceptions may be made for an employee who is still in a probationary status to be promoted into a vacant position based upon recommendation of supervisor, approval of Human Resources, and Vice President when in the best interest of the college.
 On recommendation of the appropriate member of the President's Staff and approval by the Human Resources officer, a Career Service employee may be reassigned to a position at the same level with no change in salary.
 Similarly, when warranted by changes in duties and responsibilities, and demonstrated by a job audit conducted by the Human Resources Office, the President and/or his or her designee may reclassify existing positions and recommend to the District Board appropriate changes in the list of authorized career service positions.
 If a reclassified position is occupied, the incumbent’s salary will be adjusted by 5% of current salary for each level of promotion up to a maximum of 10.25% or to the base of the new reclassification level or based on the calculation for initial placement on the salary schedule, whichever is higher.

 On recommendation of the appropriate vice president and supported by the Human Resources officer, a Career Service employee may be returned to probationary status for a period of up to six months.